lynaghk/todoFRP/todo/hlisp-javelin/README.md

 The primary problems inherent in frontend application development are:

-* The data-level DOM composes poorly with associated program-level application logic.
-Markup is data, not meaning.
-Programs are both.
+* *DOM-as-data* The data-level DOM composes poorly with associated program-level application logic.
+Markup-as-data has no meaning.
+Programs are more than just data&mdash;programs are _meaningful_ data.
-* The complexity imposed by JavaScript's asynchronous semantics combined with the DOM event model.
+* The complexity imposed by JavaScript's asynchronous semantics combined with the DOM event model makes it difficult to specify behaviors in terms of simpler, composable sub-behaviors.

 The combination of HLisp and Javelin used in this project represents an attempt to solve both problems, respectively: